iliu-net/www/_posts/2013-08-20-back-from-summer-vacation.md

 post_mime_type: ""
 comment_count: "0"
 title: Back from Summer vacation
-...
 ---

-<p>Back from summer vacation.</p>
+Back from summer vacation.

-<p>This year we drove through France into Spain.
-We stayed at Huesca, then we went to Barcelona and finally we spent a few days in Costa Brava (Tossa de Mar) before we drove back home.</p>
+This year we drove through France into Spain.
+We stayed at Huesca, then we went to Barcelona and finally we spent a few days in Costa Brava (Tossa de Mar) before we drove back home.

-<p>All in all quite a relaxing vacation.</p>
+All in all quite a relaxing vacation.